Skip to main content

 Mutual learning

-An important part of our Platform's work is to help get our young members involved in EU level activities so they can learn, develop skills, and build their own networks.
+An important part of our Platform's work is to help our young members get involved in EU level activities with other children, young people or adults so they can learn, develop skills, and build their own networks.

 Faith's and Lisa Marie's experiences